inseven/psion-software-index/overlays/0x10008f61/index.md

 category: productivity/scientific
 authors:
 - Jaap Lameris
-developer_url:
+links:
 - https://web.archive.org/web/200200000000/http://Jaap_Lameris.tripod.com/mypsion.htm
 ---

-Atmos is just a small tool I am using as part of my professional activities as an aeronautical engineer.
+> Atmos is just a small tool I am using as part of my professional activities as an aeronautical engineer.
 It computes the properties of the standard atmosphere.